April 17 - Nº 107 2 Samuel 3:31 – 5:10; 1 Chronicles 11:1-9

-Do you ever like God has forgotten you?
+Do you ever feel like God has forgotten you?
 For a long time, David did!
 After all, he was just a young shepherd boy when Samuel anointed him as the next king of Israel.
 Then he had to spend years hiding and running before he was finally crowned!
 Although His timing is different from ours, God never forgets us—or any of His promises.